JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-In general, to create an instance of such a class, one needs to provide the type parameters:
+In general, to create an instance of such a class, we need to provide the type parameters:

 ``` kotlin
 val box : Box<Int> = Box<Int>(1)